aimclub/asid/README.md

 # ASID: AutoML for Small and Imbalanced Datasets
 ASID library comprises autoML tools for small and imbalanced tabular datasets.

-For **small datasets** we propose a [`GenerativeModel`](https://github.com/ekplesovskaya/automl-for-small-and-imbalanced-datasets/blob/master/asid/automl_small/gm.py) estimator, that searches for an optimal generative algorithm, which outputs similar synthetic samples and does not overfit.
+For **small datasets** we propose a [`GenerativeModel`](https://github.com/ekplesovskaya/automl-for-small-and-imbalanced-datasets/blob/master/asid/automl_small/gm.py) estimator that searches for an optimal generative algorithm, which outputs similar synthetic samples and does not overfit.
 Main features of this tool are:
 * It includes 9 popular generative approaches for small tabular datasets such as kernel density estimation, gaussian mixture models, copulas and deep learning models;
 * It is easy-to-use and does not require time-consuming tuning;
 * It includes a Hyperopt tuning procedure, which could be controlled by a runtime parameter;